-Rules and General Info
+Rules and General Info for Artists

 - Just like for authors, the golden rule is don’t be an asshole.
 You don’t have to like everyone, we don’t even ask you to be nice, but you have to be respectful and civil.
 If someone is being less than civil to you, take it to an admin.
 Don’t engage in asshole-esque shenanigans.